-- -Year founded: 1972

-- -Original mission: To fight for the rights of women.
+-Original mission: To fight for the rights of women.

-- -First mention of LGBT advocacy: 2012

 -Actions taken: In October 2012, it released a fact sheet on Title IX protections for LGBT and gender non-conforming students.
 It later became more active in combating discrimination.
 The Ruth Bader Ginsburg Center for Liberty at the